getporter/porter/CONTRIBUTING.md

 chat with a maintainer first, then do it in a separate PR first without any functionality changes.

-🎳 Group related changes into commits will help us out a bunch when reviewing!
+🎳 Group related changes into separate commits to make it easier to review.
-For example, when you change dependencies and check in vendor, do that in a separate commit.

 😅 Make requested changes in new commits.
-Please don't ammend or rebase commits that we have already reviewed.
+Please don't amend or rebase commits that we have already reviewed.
 When your pull request is ready to merge, you can rebase your commits yourself, or we can squash when we merge.
 Just let us know what you are more comfortable with.